Peng Cheng (serial killer): Investigation and flight

-Cheng's claims were investigated, and while police confirmed that Zhang did have a relative living in Lanzhou, the relative chuckled and said that he would never engage in such a thing.
+Peng's claims were investigated, and while police confirmed that Zhang did have a relative living in Lanzhou, the relative chuckled and said that he would never engage in such a thing.
 When he was questioned as to Zhang's whereabouts, he said that he did not know, as he had not visited Lanzhou for quite some time.
-While they had caught him in a lie, authorities did not have enough evidence to charge Cheng with anything at this time, which was further complicated when he suddenly became uncooperative and went on a hunger strike.
+While they had caught him in a lie, authorities did not have enough evidence to charge Peng with anything at this time, which was further complicated when he suddenly became uncooperative and went on a hunger strike.

-Two days later, police officers took Cheng back to his house to check for clues.
+Two days later, police officers took Peng back to his house to check for clues.
 Since he was not considered a suspect at this time, he was not handcuffed and was allowed to roam freely under supervision.
 When they arrived at the house, he informed them that he had to go and lock up his dogs, which the officers permitted.
-Upon entering the yard, Cheng jumped on top of the kennel and onto the roof, before jumping down and fleeing the area.
+Upon entering the yard, Peng jumped on top of the kennel and onto the roof, before jumping down and fleeing the area.
 This act was seen by the officers, but as they were unfamiliar with the property's layout and were blocked off by the dogs, they were unable to catch him.

 Nonetheless, authorities continued to investigate the house, finding numerous incriminating items inside.
 Among them was a large number of shotguns which, upon checking the serial numbers, were found to be the shipment of weaponry that had disappeared from the forestry institute five years ago.
 Upon closer inspection, they also found bloodstains on the roof, door, and on a lampshade, which were immediately sent back for identification.
 The subsequent results showed that it was human blood, and shortly after, an excavation team was sent to the house to dig up the backyard.
 Upon doing so, the police uncovered several bundles of human remains, all belonging to different people.